Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/69-thunderbolt-ME.md

 **Test steps**

-1. Power on the DUT
+1. Power on the DUT.
+1. While the DUT is booting, hold the BIOS_SETUP_KEY to enter the UEFI Setup Menu.
+1. Enter the Dasharo System Features menu using the arrow keys and Enter.
+1. Enter the Intel Management Engine Options submenu.
+1. Verify that the Intel ME mode option is in state Disable (HAP) or Disable (Soft) - if not, using the arrow keys and Enter, choose option Disable (HAP) or Disable (Soft).
+1. Press F10 to save the changes.
+1. If necessary - press Y to confirm saving the changes.
+1. Go back to the main menu using the ESC key.
+1. Select the Reset option to apply the settings and reboot.
-1. Hold the `BIOS_MENU_KEY` to enter the Bios Menu.
+1. While the DUT is booting, hold the `BIOS_MENU_KEY` to enter the Bios Menu.
 1. Use the arrow keys, Esc key and the Enter key to navigate the menus.

 **Expected result**

 All menus can be entered using the external USB keyboard.

-## UTC012.002 USB Type-C docking station USB keyboard (Ubuntu)
+## TMD012.002 USB Type-C docking station USB keyboard with ME disabled(Ubuntu)

 **Test description**